Automation

 This strategy creates a base that helps, not hinders.
 It ensures automation fits your operations, leading to sustainable growth through tech integration.

-Shopify's automated business ideas
+See also Shopify's automated business ideas and Burbity on repetitive tasks.

 From this strategy, you can create a step-by-step plan using AI.